 Don't Expect Brokers and Distributors to Sell for You

 When I landed my first food distributor, I thought I'd be in hundreds of stores within a few months.
 It didn't happen.
 Distributors and brokers represent thousands of products.
 They're not going to single yours out (with certain regional specialty food distributors being an exception).
 You've got to be the one pounding the pavement, visiting stores to drop samples off and talking to store managers.
 Then your distributor will distribute your product.

-Follow Up With Grocery and Supermarket Buyers
+Follow Up with Buyers